By: Samantha Rizzo

 Breakouts can be stubborn and confusing, which can have us taking desperate measures to experience some relief, but it's important that we aren't doing things that could be making breakouts worse.

 If you’ve recently added a new product that normally shouldn't cause purging such as calming, or hydrating products or products for the skin barrier, and you think it might be the cause of your new breakout, then definitely stop using it.

-Stick to what’s simple, and what your skin knows and responds to.
-Even if you’ve never had anything that made a huge improvement, choose whatever your skin responded the least negatively to.
+Stick to what’s simple, and what your skin knows and responds well to.
+Even if there wasn't a huge improvement from your product, choose whatever your skin reacted the least negatively to.

 You can try new acne and spot treatments during breakouts (when else would you try them?) but remember that they can often cause purging and take some time to work - up to 4 weeks for a purging period to stop and for your skin to not be as sensitive to the ingredient.

 I know that when my skin is freaking out, and it’s an oily, blotchy mess, it feels like moisturizer is just adding fuel to the fire.
 And if it’s a new moisturizer, it might be.